nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: nDspec core functionality

 where $C(h)$ is the background-subtracted observed spectrum as a function of energy channel $h$, $t$ is the exposure time, $\mathcal{R}(h,E)$ is the instrument response matrix, and $\Delta E(h)$ indicates that the integration is carried out over energies $E$ that are read in channel $h$.
+When unfolding, eq.\ref{eq:unfold} is applied to both model and data - effectively, it works as a phenomenological re-normalisation designed primarily to aid users in visualising their data.
 Compared to the traditional \textsc{Xspec} implementation, the advantage of this definition of an unfolded spectrum is that it is entirely model independent.
-The downside however is that the true flux is not reconstructed perfectly.
+The downside however is that the true flux is not reconstructed perfectly, even in ideal cases when the model exactly reproduces the data.
 We show this in Fig.\ref{fig:nDspec_unfold}, where we compare a $1$ keV black body, with the same model folded and then un-folded through the Swift/XRT response.
 While at energies above $\approx1$ keV the two are essentially identical, the unfolded flux deviates from the original spectrum at low energies.
 This deviation is inherent to the process of unfolding, regardless of instrument, and is a fundamental reason for why one should forward-model the observed data, rather than attempting to convert the data into the units of the model.
-We strongly encourage users to read \cite{unfold} for more details; the authors discuss in-depth the caveats and potential issues of unfolding X-ray data, and demonstrate that Eq.\ref{eq:unfold} is robust enough for preliminary analyses and data visualization.
-Finally, we note that $F(h)$ need not be just a time-averaged spectrum; one can apply the same operation to e.g. an rms or phase-resolved spectrum as well, provided that the data is proportional to a count rate per channel.
+We strongly encourage users to read \cite{unfold} for more details; the authors discuss in-depth the caveats and potential issues of unfolding X-ray data, and demonstrate that Eq.\ref{eq:unfold} is robust enough for preliminary analyses and data visualisation.
+Finally, we note that $F(h)$ need not be just a time-averaged spectrum; one can apply the same operation to, for example, an rms or phase-resolved spectrum as well, provided that the data is proportional to a count rate per channel.